Mjbarber/emoRead/README.md

 The logical order to check them out is:

 1. scraper.
-The corpus retriever.
-It gets the raw info about reviews and sinopsys using the Goodreads API and it stores it on a mongoDB collection.
+The corpuses retriever.
+It gets the raw info about reviews and sinopsys using the Goodreads API and it stores it on a MongoDB collection.

 2. metadata.
-It gets the emotion analysis from the two corpuses, user's reviews and synopsis of the books, and it stores it on mongoDB collections.
+It gets the emotion analysis from the two corpuses, user's reviews and synopsis of the books, and it stores them on MongoDB collections.

-3. datasetAnalysyis.
+3. datasetAnalysis.
 General analysis of the emotions of the texts of the two corpuses considered in the study.

 4. recSysI.
 Recommendation system.
 First steps.
 Study of solutions to skip decieving texts.